Gap Attack Platform B

 Problem Statement

-Relative to biological membranes, today’s synthetic membranes have very poor selectivity for removing solutes of interest from aqueous streams.
-While biological K+ channels have extraordinary K+/Na+ specificity, synthetic membranes largely lack the ability to separate solutes of the same valency.
-We will develop new functionalities, based on inclusion of highly selective metal organic frameworks (MOFs) into UMCP polymers to improve ion specific selectivity (Bates, Humphrey, Page, Henkelman).
-Ion transport is central in both hydrated polymers for water filtration and dry polymers for electrochemical applications such as batteries.
-While remarkable progress has been made in the development of polymeric battery electrolytes, and hydrated membranes for both desalination and energy applications (e.g., fuel cells, electrolyzers, and solar fuel generators), further progress hinges on developing fundamental insights into mechanisms of ion solvation/solubility and diffusion that are the foundations of ion permeability and ionic conductivity.
-Developing this insight requires bridging understanding among both dry and hydrated membranes.
-Based on our success in developing ion selective membranes, we will explore new design paradigms for ionic separations and develop an improved understanding of the role of hydration in the physics of ion transport (Freeman, Segalman, Ganesan, Clément).
-Furthermore, many membranes (e.g., RO membranes) bear charged groups, such as carboxylic acids and amines, in low water content, confined environments, where much less fundamental information is known, relative to aqueous solutions.
-The dissociation of these charged functional groups determines charge density in the RO membranes and, in turn, Donnan exclusion and, therefore, ion rejection (i.e., selectivity) of such membranes.
-The impact of ionic strength, background solution complexity (e.g., mixtures of solutes and ions) on protonation/deprotonation, complexation and ion pairing have been well studied in aqueous solution.
+Ion transport is central to both hydrated polymers for water filtration and dry polymers for electrochemical applications such as batteries.
+While remarkable progress has been made in the development of polymeric battery electrolytes and hydrated membranes for both desalination and energy applications (e.g., fuel cells, electrolyzers, and solar fuel generators), further progress hinges on developing fundamental insights into mechanisms of ion solvation/solubility and diffusion that are the foundations of ion permeability and ionic conductivity.
+As shown in Fig. 3.1 (above), developing this insight requires bridging understanding among both dry and hydrated membranes.
+Based on our success in developing ion selective membranes, we will create new design paradigms for ionic separations and develop an improved understanding of the role of hydration in the physics of ion transport.
+Furthermore, many membranes (e.g., RO membranes) bear charged groups, such as carboxylic acids and amines, in confined, low water content environments, where much less fundamental information is known, relative to aqueous solutions.
+The dissociation of these charged functional groups determines charge density in the RO membranes and, in turn, Donnan exclusion and, therefore, impacts ion rejection (i.e., selectivity) of such membranes.
+The impact of ionic strength, background solution complexity (e.g., mixtures of solutes and ions) on protonation/deprotonation, complexation, and ion pairing have been well studied in aqueous solution.
 In contrast, our knowledge of such interactions among solutes and solute/polymer functional groups within polymers is still lacking.
-The impact of continuum level parameters (e.g., ionic strength and dielectric constant) on these interactions has been identified in numerous studies, but robust models for predicting the influence of these parameters have not been fully developed for highly complex source waters.
-We will construct model UMCP materials bearing relevant functional groups to identify the underlying molecular phenomena reflected in the observed influence of continuum properties (e.g., water content, dielectric constant, ionic strength) on functional group-solute interactions (e.g., pKa and binding constants) in both confined and unconfined geometries (Christopher, Katz, Henkelman).
-These macroscopic studies will synergize with molecular/atomic-scale studies in GAP A. That is, GAP A’s studies on how surface chemistry impacts ion solvation at surfaces will provide molecular insights for the macroscopic studies performed in GAP B.
+The importance of continuum level parameters (e.g., ionic strength and dielectric constant) on these interactions has been identified in numerous studies, but robust models for predicting the influence of these parameters on membrane permeation and separation properties have not been fully developed for highly complex source waters.
+We will construct functionalized UMCP materials to understand the role of functional-group solute-solution interactions on continuum properties (e.g., ionic conductivity, water sorption, dielectric constant) in both confined and unconfined geometries.
+Whereas GAP A will provide insights into surface chemistry effects on ion solvation, dynamics, and affinity at surfaces at the molecular level, GAP B will focus on the role of hydration in bulk ion transport and separation, translating the molecular picture of GAP A to macroscopic membrane performance.

 Research Questions